 - Avocados: When all fails plain avocados do the trick.
 Avocados are soft and easy on the gums filled with healthy fats.
 For older toddlers add a pinch of Himalayan pink salt to flavor the avocados.

-I hope you find this post useful.
+I hope you find these ideas of foods for teething baby useful.
 It was a lot of trial and error until I found the perfect kinds of foods to offer my son every time he went through teething.
 Some of these may not work for your child or you may strike gold with a few of these.
 But hopefully, you get some great ideas to help you navigate through the tricky teething phase.

 In my next post, I will write about some natural remedies for teething.
 A combination of good home remedies and home cooked teething foods can help you tide through this phase with confidence.
 Until next time, Ciao!